~ On the blog ~

 • Enhanced Accuracy: Reduce the risk of errors arising from manual coding.

-• Faster Load Times: Optimize website performance by controlling tag firing.
+• Faster Load Times: Optimize website performance by regulating how tags are triggered.

 Adjrien Goddard